TSgthb/SQL_Projects/Retail Sales Analysis/README.md

 ORDER BY net_sale DESC;
 ```

-4. **Find average age of customers who purchased items from the 'Beauty' category:**
+**4. Find average age of customers who purchased items from the 'Beauty' category**

 ```sql
 SELECT ROUND(AVG(CAST(age AS FLOAT)), 2) AS avg_age